-The TNF family ligand B cell activating factor belonging to the TNF family (BAFF), also known as BLyS, TALL-1, THANK, zTNF4, and TNFSF13b, is synthesized as a 285-amino acid type II transmembrane protein and exists in membrane and in cleaved 152-amino acid soluble forms (Moore et al. 1999; Mukhopadhyay et al. 1999; Schneider et al. 1999; Shu et al. 1999).
-BAFF is produced by a variety of cell types such as macrophages/monocytes and dendritic cells (DCs).
-Binding of BAFF to three TNF family receptors, including BAFF-R (BR3), B cell maturation antigen (BCMA), and transmembrane activator and cyclophilin ligand interactor (TACI), is required for generation and maintenance of mature B cells (Mackay et al. 2003; Cancro 2004; De Marchi et al. 2004; Craxton et al. 2005).
-Therefore, it plays key roles in peripheral B cell survival, maturation, and differentiation (Chu et al. 2007; Meyer-Bahlburg et al. 2008).
-However, the underlying mechanism (s) by which BAFF promotes B cell proliferation and response remains to be defined.
+The TNF family ligand B cell activating factor belonging to the TNF family (BAFF), also known as BLyS, TALL-1, THANK, zTNF4, and TNFSF13b, is synthesized as a 285-amino acid type II transmembrane protein and exists in membrane and is cleaved to 152amino acid soluble form (Moore et al. 1999, Mukhopadhyay et al. 1999, Schneider et al. 1999, Shu et al. 1999).
+BAFF is produced by a variety of cell types such as macrophages/monocytes and dendritic cells.
+Binding of BAFF to three TNF family receptors, including BAFF-R (BR3), B cell maturation antigen (BCMA), and transmembrane activator and cyclophilin ligand interactor (TACI), is required for generation and maintenance of mature B cells (Mackay et al. 2003, Cancro 2004, De Marchi et al. 2004, Craxton et al. 2005).
+Therefore, it plays a key role in peripheral B cell survival, maturation, and differentiation (Chu et al. 2007, Meyer-Bahlburg et al. 2008).
+However, the underlying mechanism(s) by which BAFF promotes B cell proliferation and response remains to be defined.

-It is well known that calcium ion (Ca^{2+}) is involved in a plethora of fundamental cellular processes such as endocytosis and exocytosis, excitation, fertilization, as well as regulation of cell fate determination, i.e. proliferation, differentiation, or apoptosis (Berridge et al. 2000; Carafoli 2002).
-Cellular proliferation, differentiation and development in response to growth factors or mitogens are mainly involved in the activation of extracellular signal-regulated protein kinase (ERK1/2), a member of the mitogen-activated protein kinase (MAPK) family (Rubinfeld and Seger 2005; Yoon and Seger 2006).
-Previous data have demonstrated that ERK/MAPK signaling pathway is sensitive to changes in intracellular Ca^{2+} levels (Chao et al. 1992).
+It is well known that calcium ion (Ca^{2+}) is involved in numerous fundamental cellular processes such as endocytosis and exocytosis, excitation, fertilization, as well as in regulation of cell fate determination, i.e. proliferation, differentiation, or apoptosis (Berridge et al. 2000, Carafoli 2002).
+Cellular proliferation, differentiation and development in response to growth factors or mitogens are mainly involved in the activation of extracellular signal-regulated protein kinase (ERK1/2), a member of the mitogen-activated protein kinase (MAPK) family (Rubinfeld and Seger 2005, Yoon and Seger 2006).
+Previous data have demonstrated that ERK/MAPK signaling pathway is sensitive to changes in intracellular Ca2+ levels (Chao et al. 1992).
 The activation of MEK and ERK in B cells is dependent on calcium flux (Iritani et al. 1997).
-A recent report exhibited that BAFF regulates B cell survival by promoting Bim down-regulation via sustained activation of ERK signaling (Craxton et al. 2005).
-We recently demonstrated that a significant $[Ca^{2+}]i$ upregulation exists in splenic B lymphocytes of refolded human soluble BAFF (hsBAFF)-administered mice (Yang et al. 2007).
+A recent report exhibited that BAFF regulates B cell survival by promoting Bim downregulation via sustained activation of ERK signaling (Craxton et al. 2005).
+We recently demonstrated that a significant [Ca2+]i upregulation exists in splenic B lymphocytes of mice administered refolded human soluble BAFF (hsBAFF) (Yang et al. 2007).
 Whether BAFF regulates ERK signaling and cell proliferation by upregulating $[Ca^{2+}]i$ signaling in B cells is largely unknown.

 Here we demonstrate that hsBAFF promotes in vitro B cell proliferation and response by direct upregulation of $[Ca^{2+}]i$ physiological homeostasis and prevention of $[Ca^{2+}]i$ dysfunction.
 The activation of ERK1/2 due to hsBAFF is triggered by a $[Ca^{2+}]i$ -dependent pathway, leading to elevation of B cell proliferation.
-This is supported by the findings that i) BAPTA/AM, an intracellular Ca2+ chelator, attenuated phosphorylated ERK1/2 expression, as well as cell proliferation in hsBAFF-stimulated B cells; ii) hsBAFF-stimulated B cell proliferation was obviously reduced by MEK1/2 (upstream of ERK1/2) inhibitor U0126.
-These findings indicate that hsBAFF elicits higher but homeostatic $[Ca^{2+}]i$ levels, which regulates ERK1/2 activity and cell proliferation in in vitro B cells.
+This is supported by the findings that i) BAPTA/AM, an intracellular Ca2+ chelator, attenuated phosphorylated ERK1/2 expression as well as cell proliferation in hsBAFF-stimulated B cells, and ii) hsBAFF-stimulated B cell proliferation was obviously reduced by MEK1/2 (upstream of ERK1/2) inhibitor U0126.
+These findings indicate that hsBAFF elicits higher but homeostatic $[Ca^{2+}]i$ levels, which regulate ERK1/2 activity and cell proliferation in in vitro B cells.